 Treatment of Erectile Dysfunction and Peyronie’s Disease

 Treatment of erectile dysfunction depends on whether a cause can be identified or not.
 When the cause is hypogonadism, testosterone can be used.
 Patients with psychogenic erectile dysfunction benefit from psychotherapy and oral sildenafil therapy, a phosphodiesterase type 5 inhibitor (PDE5 inhibitor), that block the degradative action of cGMP-specific phosphodiesterase type 5 (PDE5) on cyclic GMP in the smooth muscle cells lining the blood vessels supplying the corpus cavernosum of the penis.

-Obese patients and those who have a somnolence life style benefit from weight reduction and physical exercise.
+Obese patients and those who have sleep disturbances benefit from weight reduction and physical exercise.
 Smokers and alcoholics should be advised to quit or abstain respectively.

 If these treatments fail, sildenafil therapy should be tried for most patients who complain of erectile dysfunction.
 Additionally, adequate glycemic control should be achieved in patients with diabetes.